 Commission Delegated Regulation (EU) 2019/979, of 14 March 2019, supplementing Regulation (EU) 2017/1129 with regard to regulatory technical standards on key financial information in the summary of a prospectus, the publication and classification of prospectuses, advertisements for securities, supplements to a prospectus, and the notification portal, and repealing Commission Delegated Regulation (EU) 382/2014 and Commission Delegated Regulation (EU) 2016/301Available here

-NEW: ESMA Guidelines on risk factors under the Prospectus Regulation – 29 March 2019Available here
+ESMA Guidelines on risk factors under the Prospectus Regulation – 1 October 2019Available here

 ESMA update of the CESR recommendations – The consistent implementation of Commission Regulation (EC) No 809/2004 implementing the Prospectus Directive – 20 March 2013Available here